Islandora/migrate_islandora_csv/README.md

       - 'fedora://csv_migration'
       - '@filename'
 ```
-That's because the migrate framework only interprets `source` values as names of columns from the csv or names of other process steps.
+That's because the migrate framework only interprets `source` values as names of columns from the CSV or names of other process steps.
 Even if they're wrapped in quotes.
 It will never try to use the string directly as a value.
-To circumvent this, we decare a constant in the `source` section of the migration config.
+To circumvent this, we declare a constant in the `source` section of the migration config.

 ```yml
   constants: